BJhutti/SSBU-Note-Taking-Application/README.md

 ## User stories

 - As a user, I want to be able to pick my character, select the character I will fight against, and create notes on that match up.
+I want to add a list of notes to the enemy character, then add that enemy to a list of enemies for my character.

-- As a user, I want to be able to view all notes I have created
+- As a user, I want to be able to view every note I have created.

-- As a user, I want to be able to delete notes I've created
+- As a user, I want to be able to delete notes I've created.

-- As a user, I want to create titles for my notes
+- As a user, I want to create titles for my notes.